 What: The team delivered a University of the Arts London accredited short course in beauty to 40 women (gifted by LCF Head of Collage Prof. Frances Corner).
 The participates received certificates and each received a make up kit created from gifted make up supplies, gathered during a UK make up amnesty, which raised £35,000 worth of product.

 Aim: Empowerment/re-building personal confidence, new skills, development of new enterprises.

 SOap & perfume makers

-Who: Helen Storey, select group of women at camp (already making), Givaudan - Paris.
+Who: Helen Storey, the established soap & perfume making group of women at camp, Givaudan - Paris.

-Aim: To educate, provide better equipment, exploring the model to set up enterprises set up with commercial opportunities (other partners Oxfam, UNHCR, IRD and Unilever).
+Aim: To share and exchange knowledge and to explore a model to set up enterprises with commercial self sustaining opportunities within and beyond the camp. (other partners Oxfam, UNHCR, IRD and Unilever).

 ma fashion futures project